 Mobile has made it incredibly easy for consumers to turn to the web in order to make a comment or complaint about a brand.

 Fast Response and Immediate Feedback

 Consumers are smart to post on social networks because these savvy consumers are well aware many brands actively monitor themselves on the web.
-By placing a complaint on a blog, Facebook page or letting loose on Twitter, is likely to elicit a response.
+By placing a complaint on a blog, Facebook page or letting loose on Twitter, they know this is likely to elicit a reaction.

-Many companies are actively watching their brand online to protect their integrity (and the ones that don't, should), and an increasingly large number of consumers are realizing this is a great way to put the pressure on and get a rapid response and, hopefully, a resolution.
+Many companies are actively watching their brand online to protect their integrity (and the ones that don't, should be), and an increasingly large number of consumers are realizing this is a great way to put the pressure on to get a rapid response and, hopefully, a resolution.